grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 - Add [Annotations](https://grafana.com/docs/grafana/latest/dashboards/annotations/).
 ```

-If the data source requires plugin installation, add this to the bottom of this introduction doc.
+If the data source requires plugin installation, add this to the end of this introduction document.

 Standard text: